How to Prepare for the Next Software Supply Chain Attack

 Mitigating Software Supply Chain Attacks

 There are some great industry efforts underway to strengthen software supply chain security.
-Many in the IT security and software industries, along with the entire risk management community, have been advocating that organizations publish and maintain a software bill of materials (SBOM) that can be disclosed to customers upon request.
-An SBOM is a formally structured list of components, libraries and modules that are required to build a piece of software.
+Many in the IT security and software industries, along with the entire risk management community, have advocated for organizations to publish and maintain a software bill of materials (SBOM) that can be disclosed to customers upon request.
+An SBOM is a formally structured list of components, libraries, and modules required to build a piece of software.
 SBOMs provide a much deeper insight into the potential vulnerability posture of the software itself by enumerating its components.

-Some software manufacturers have resisted crating SBOMs, likely due to the perception that they’re somehow disclosing sensitive intellectual property.
+Some software manufacturers have resisted creating SBOMs, likely due to the perception that they’re somehow disclosing sensitive intellectual property.
 However, we all know that everyone uses open source everywhere.
-SBOM isn’t source code; it’s a list of packages and components used to build software, many of which have been found to be highly vulnerable to attacks over the years.
+SBOM isn’t source code; it’s a list of packages and components used to build software, many of which are highly vulnerable to attacks over the years.
 The U.S. government is pushing for SBOM, and it could easily become a leading element of third-party risk management monitoring and reporting in the near future.

 Get More Tips for Safeguarding Your Software Supply Chain